Price Ceiling Graph: How It Works

 Quantity Shortage Calculation

-The quantity shortage is the difference between the quantity demanded and the quantity supplied at the ceiling price:
+A shortage occurs when quantity demanded exceeds quantity supplied at the ceiling price.

 Gains and Losses